-The PSU awards granted to our executive officers in March 2023 (2023 PSUs) consist of a revenue portion (50% of the PSUs) with a two-year performance period, a relative total stockholder return (TSR) portion (25% of the PSUs) with a three-year performance period and a strategic performance portion (25% of the PSUs) with a two-year performance period.
-The revenue-based 2023 PSUs will vest based upon achievement of revenue-based targets during the period beginning January 1, 2023 and ending December 31, 2024, with all of the earned revenue-based PSUs vesting on the later of (i) the date in which the Compensation Committee certifies such achievement and (ii) March 1, 2025.
+The revenue-based 2024 PSUs will vest based upon achievement of revenue-based targets during the period beginning January 1, 2024 and ending December 31, 2025, with all of the earned revenue-based PSUs vesting on the later of (i) the date in which the Compensation Committee certifies such achievement and (ii) March 1, 2026.
 The revenue-based PSUs will be earned at 50% of target for threshold performance and 200% of target for maximum performance, with no PSUs being earned for below threshold performance.

-The relative TSR-based 2023 PSUs will vest based upon our TSR performance relative to the TSR of the companies in the Nasdaq Biotechnology Index during the period beginning January 1, 2023 and ending December 31, 2025, with all of the earned relative TSR-based PSUs vesting on the later of (i) the date in which the Compensation Committee certifies such achievement and (ii) March 1, 2026.
+The relative TSR-based 2024 PSUs will vest based upon our TSR performance relative to the TSR of the companies in the Nasdaq Biotechnology Index during the period beginning January 1, 2024 and ending December 31, 2026, with all of the earned relative TSR-based PSUs vesting on the later of (i) the date in which the Compensation Committee certifies such achievement and (ii) March 1, 2027.
 The relative TSR-based PSUs will be earned as follows based on our percentile ranking among the Nasdaq Biotechnology Index during the performance period: